 Cost estimation is one of the crucial aspects of project management and is standard practice for stakeholders.
 But in the early stages, project managers rarely have all the information needed to calculate costs accurately.
 Therefore, they must resort to a rough order of magnitude (ROM) estimate.

-What is ROM in estimating?
+What is the ROM estimate meaning?
 It is a type of valuation used to determine the costs of various projects.
 The ROM assessment aims to provide stakeholders and decision-makers with an idea of the approximate cost of the construction or IT projects.
 It is also called “approximate order of magnitude” or conceptual assessment.
-So, what does ROM stand for?
+So, what is the ROM definition?
 Let’s clarify it in more detail.

 Types of Project Estimates You Can Use